peteroupc/peteroupc.github.io/colorgen.md

 <a id=HTML_Related_Color_Formats></a>
 ### HTML-Related Color Formats

-A color string in the _HTML color format_ (also known as "hex" format), which expresses RGB colors in 8/8/8 format as a string, consists of&mdash;
+A color string in the **HTML color format** (also known as "hex" format), which expresses RGB colors in 8/8/8 format as a string, consists of&mdash;

-- the character "#",
+- the character "#", followed by
-- followed by the two base-16 (hexadecimal) digits<sup>[(3)](#Note3)</sup> of the red component,
-- followed by the two base-16 digits of the green component,
-- followed by the two base-16 digits of the blue component.
+- six base-16 (hexadecimal) digits<sup>[(3)](#Note3)</sup>, two each for the red, green, and blue components, in that order.

 For example, the HTML color `#003F86` expresses the RGB color whose red, green, and blue components in 8/8/8 format are (0, 63, 134).<sup>[(4)](#Note4)</sup>

+Other variants of the HTML color format:

-The [CSS Color Module Level 3](https://www.w3.org/TR/css3-color/#rgb-color), which specifies the HTML color format, also mentions a 3-digit format, consisting of "#" followed by one base-16 digit each for the red, green, and blue components, in that order.
+* The [CSS Color Module Level 3](https://www.w3.org/TR/css3-color/#rgb-color), which specifies this format, also mentions a **3-digit variant**, consisting of "#" followed by three base-16 digits, one each for the red, green, and blue components, in that order.
 Conversion to the 6-digit format involves replicating each base-16 component (for example, "#345" is the same as "#334455" in the 6-digit format).

-An 8-digit variant used in the Android operating system consists of "#" followed by two base-16 digits each for the alpha, red, green, and blue components, respectively.
+* An **8-digit variant** used in the Android operating system consists of "#" followed by eight base-16 digits, two each for the alpha, red, green, and blue components, in that order.
 This variant thus describes 8/8/8/8 RGBA colors.

 The following pseudocode presents methods to convert RGB colors (actually lists of text characters) to and from the HTML color format or the 3-digit format.